-Audit fees consist of fees billed for professional services rendered for the audit of our year-end financial statements and services that are normally provided by Marcum LLP in connection with regulatory filings.
-During the year ended December 31, 2019 and the period ended December 31, 2018, audit fees for our independent registered public accounting firm were \$52,000 and \$25,000, respectively.
+Audit fees consist of fees billed for professional services rendered for the audit of ouryear-end financial statements and services that are normally provided by Marcum in connection with regulatory filings.
+The aggregate fees billed by Marcum for professional services rendered for the audit of our annual financial statements, review of the financial information included in our Forms 10-Q for the respective periods and other required filings with the SEC for the years ended December 31, 2020 and 2019 totaled \$53,560 and \$52,000, respectively.
+The above amounts include interim procedures and audit fees, as well as attendance at audit committee meetings.